 The Burton Unions must have been retired by the start of WW II, as Wehle states in the extract of the book above that he abandoned such brewing after a couple of years.
 It was more like four years.

-Perhaps Vaughan and wife went home, I don’t know.
-Wehle gave up finally on brewing in Syracuse but went on to consolidate a regional powerhouse in Genesee Brewing.
-He relied on both lager and sparkling ales such as 12 Horse and (finally) Genesee Cream Ale as the bulwark of his business.
+Perhaps Vaughan and wife went home.
+Wehle gave up, finally, on brewing in Syracuse but went on to consolidate a regional powerhouse in Genesee Brewing.
+He relied on both lager and sparkling ales such as 12 Horse and Genesee Cream Ale for the bulwark of his business.

-The book notes that N. Wesley Markson, head of sales in Syracuse in whom Wehle had great confidence, died at only 40.
-This was in 1937, we separately confirmed.
+The book states that N. Wesley Markson, the head of sales in Syracuse and an executive in whom Wehle had great confidence, died at only 40.
+This was in 1937, we have separately confirmed.

-The implication is this dealt that business a mortal blow.
-Markson is mentioned in the story linked above chronicling Vaughan’s arrival to brew for Syracuse Brewing, Inc.
+The implication is the business was dealt a mortal blow.
+Markson is mentioned in the story above chronicling Vaughan’s arrival in America to brew for Syracuse Brewing, Inc.

-“Genny” in Rochester is successful to this day, now under aegis of Costa Rican ownership.
+“Genny” beer in Rochester remains successful to this day, now under aegis of Costa Rican ownership.

-While a businessman to the core, Wehle had an evident affection for the old Burton India style.
-He wanted to make it the toast of New York State; that much is clear.
+A businessman to the core, Wehle still had an evident affection for the old Burton India style.
+He wanted to make it the toast of New York State, that much is clear.

 Note re images: The images above, except for the first whose provenance is noted, were drawn from mid-1930s searches in the Fulton Historical Newspaper archive.
 All intellectual property in the sources belongs solely to their lawful owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.